mariobarbosa777/mariobarbosa777/README.md

 ### Hi there 👋

+Data Science and software developer Python, Matlab and Some C, Always learning, Always coding....
+Coding is is a universal language

 <!--
 **mariobarbosa777/mariobarbosa777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.